 This course completes the student pre-high school mathematical foundation and provides an introduction to algebra through real-world applications.
 Topics covered include integers, variables and expressions; solving equations and inequalities; number theory; graphing; geometrical concepts; statistics and probability; percents and rational numbers; multiplying and factoring polynomials.

 This course [High School Credit] is a survey of the fundamental principles of physics and chemistry, the metric system, the scientific method, descriptive chemistry, force, motion, heat, light, electrical energy, organic chemistry, and the periodic table.
+The course does include math and algebraic operations to be 22 used in problem solving.
 Physical Science serves to prepare students for future work in biology, chemistry and physics.
-A student is placed in Physical Science only if he is also placed in Algebra I in 8th grade.
+A student is placed in Physical Science only if he is also placed in Algebra I in eighth grade.

 This course [High School Credit] is taken by students whose background indicates the ability to work at an advanced level.
-The course covers the same topics as Physical Science with enrichment activities and additional laboratory work to prepare students for future work in advanced science courses.
-A student is placed in Physical Science Honors only if he is also placed in Algebra I Honors in 8th grade.
+The course covers the same topics as Physical Science with enrichment activities, additional math problems, and laboratory work to prepare students for future work in advanced science courses.
+A student is placed in Physical Science Honors only if he is also placed in Algebra I Honors in eighth grade.

 This course [High School Credit] is a required high school credit course for all entering eighth grade students.
 The first quarter concentrates on basic geographic skills such as map reading, graph analysis, and chart interpretation.
 Also, the student learns the elements of physical and cultural geography.
 The second quarter places emphasis on the North American continent with special attention given to Louisiana.
 The third quarter concentrates on Latin America and Western Europe.
 The fourth quarter is devoted to the study of Africa, Asia, and the Pacific Rim.
 The course is also designed to serve as an introduction to Brother Martin’s technology resources.